Myrdincx/Weltheas/content/Religion/The Order of Mytvran.md

 ## Overview

-The Order of Mytvran is a secretive religious order founded by [[Myrdin Windheim]] in the aftermath of [the Terror](https://weltheas.myrdin.cx/Weltheas/Free-City-of-Weltheas-(nations-lore)#fleeing-for-terror), the catastrophic event that forced all peoples of the (current) Weltheas to flee their homelands by sea.
+The Order of Mytvran is a secretive religious order founded by [[Myrdin Windheim]] in the aftermath of [[Free City of Weltheas (nations lore)#Fleeing for terror|the Terror]], the catastrophic event that forced all peoples of the (current) Weltheas to flee their homelands by sea.
 Although widely regarded by outsiders as a cult, its adherents vehemently reject this label, instead referring to themselves as a “Navigational Faith”.

 The Order worships Mytvran, an mysterious god often depicted as a colossal squid with a single vast eye.